Pre-Flight Checklist for PPK Scans #

 ☐ Power Connection

-- Connect RESEPI to power via one of the following:
+- Connect RESEPI or equivalent to power via one of the following:

 - XT60